Andrea Agnelli: Juventus

 On 19 May 2010, Agnelli was elected chairman of the club.
 In doing so, after forty-eight years of absence, he became the fourth member of the Agnelli dynasty, after his grandfather, his uncle, and his father, to hold the club's premier executive charge.
 Under his mandate from the 2010s, Juventus established a victorious cycle, during which they won the Italian football championship for nine consecutive Serie A seasons; they broke an eighty-two years national record of five consecutive league wins, which was first achieved by Juventus under Agnelli's grandfather, and established a new national record with nine consecutivi scudetti.
-Among these stand out the 2011–12 Serie A, which was won undefeated, the 2013–14 Serie A, which concluded with a record of 102 points, and the 2015–16 Serie A, which was won after an unprecedented comeback in the standings, and represented the club's first domestic treble.
-In the same period, Agnelli's Juventus set a further record of four consecutive domestic doubles, and achieved one UEFA Europa League semifinal in 2014, and two UEFA Champions League finals in 2015 and 2017; the club narrowly missed, not without controversy, two Champions League semifinals, first in 2016, and then in 2018.
+Among these stand out the 2011–12 Serie A, which was won undefeated, the 2013–14 Serie A season, which concluded with a record of 102 points, and the 2015–16 Serie A, which was won after an unprecedented comeback in the standings, and represented the club's first domestic treble.
+In the same period, Agnelli's Juventus set a further record of four consecutive domestic doubles, and achieved one UEFA Europa League semi-final in 2014, and two UEFA Champions League finals in 2015 and 2017; the club narrowly missed, not without controversy, two Champions League semi-finals, first in 2016, and then in 2018.
 Among the many Juventus records the club already held, Juventus under Agnelli reached new ones, most recently, as of the 2022 FIFA World Cup, extending the club's own record with the most FIFA World Cup winners (27) during their careers at the team.

 On the sporting side, the Agnelli presidency included the expansion and modernization of the club's property portfolio from the Juventus Stadium, the J-Museum, the J-Hotel, the J-Medical, and the J-Village complexs, to the renewal of the club's corporate identity by adopting a pictogram of a stilized black and white J, a letter that is not used in the Italian alphabet, as logo.
 The Agnelli management established the second men's team, Juventus U23, which won the 2019–20 Coppa Italia Serie C and was renamed Juventus Next Gen in August 2022, and the first women's team, Juventus Women, the latter of which immediately became multi-titled and became the first team to achieve a perfect season in 2020–21, and pushed for the entry of the club into the world of electronic sports.
 On the management side, after having promoted turnaround management through a renewal process aimed at overcoming the financial crisis in which the club had been stagnating for some years, he led Juventus to achieve results never before achieved in the economic sphere by an Italian football club.